electronstudio/godot_space/docs/tutorial.md

     * Right: 0
     * Top: 0
     * Bottom: 0

+*What happens if you change these values?*

 ## Background

 We would like to add another layer to the scrolling background.

-1. Add another `ParallaxLayer` node to the `ParallaxBackground` node.
+1. Add a child node to the`ParallaxBackground` node.
+The child node should be a `ParallaxLayer`.

 2. Click on the `ParallaxLayer2`.